 - Velocity Matching

 Distance optimization speaks to the fact that teams need to find a balance between working autonomously and relying too heavily on team decision making.
 Teams and communities that rely heavily on group cohesion (or decision-making) can find themselves with a case of “groupthink”.
-However, having accountability is such an environment is equally important Allowing group members the autonomy to work requires having goals that each member can be accountable for.
+However, having accountability in such an environment is equally important, allowing group members the autonomy to work requires having goals that each member can be accountable for.